fairshift/node-rhizome/_ Bring it back/README.Questions.md

  -  No: (!!! revise)

- # 	Question: Should reports be tied to a data node, instead of to circles (groups) where data nodes have influence?
+ # 	Should reports be tied to a data node, instead of to circles (groups) where data nodes have influence?

- # 	Question: Should there be a list of users / entities who have seen (given attention) to a certain data node?
+ # 	Should there be a list of users / entities who have seen (given attention) to a certain data node?

- #	Question: What if each user was able to create their draft version in branch?
+ #	What if each user was able to create their draft version in branch?

- # 	Question: How to map connected services (or peers) which store a unique data node (in a DHT type list),
+ # 	How to map connected services (or peers) which store a unique data node (in a DHT type list),
               	  when these services/peers have conflicting permissions (rights/privileges) to access data nodes / resources?

        (on Bittorrent's DHT "distributed sloppy hash table" protocol - http://bittorrent.org/beps/bep_0005.html)

-*/
+ #  How would a change in API route be recognized?
+ #  How would a change in data scheme at remote API point affect a node?

+ #  Which storage medium / service to choose to store a global list of registered data nodes and validation hashes?